yesandagency/ndli-email/README.md

-# MailChimp Template - This Week in Lacy
+# MailChimp Template - This Week in Lucy

 ## MailChimp Template Tags